 The maximum plant height (46.8, 81.2, cm, respectively) resulted in the application of 80% RDN through urea + 20% through FYM (T₅) at 60 and 90 DAS, which was statistically at par with other treatments except control (T₁).
 This increase may be attributed to the combined effect of fast-acting urea during the initial crop stages and the slow release of nutrients from FYM, ensuring prolonged nitrogen availability in later stages along with improved soil aeration, structure, and microbial activity that enhanced nutrient uptake efficiency.
 Similar findings were reported by Patel et al., (2017), Rathwa et al., (2018), Verma et al., (2022), and Patyal et al., (2022), who observed that integrated nutrient management practices with FYM significantly improved plant height due to better nutrient synchronization, enhanced nutrient-use efficiency, and improved soil health compared to sole RDF application.

-3.1.2 Number of levees
+3.1.2 Number of leaves

 At 60 DAS, the maximum number of leaves was recorded under 80% RDN through urea + 20% through FYM (T₅), which was at par with 80% RDN through urea + 20% RDN through mustard cake (T₆) but significantly superior to other treatments, while at 90 DAS, the highest number of leaves was again noted in T₅, remaining at par with all treatments except control (T₁) and 100% RDN (150 kg ha⁻¹).
 The superiority of 80% RDN through urea + 20% RDN through FYM (T₅) may be attributed to the continuous supply of nitrogen from urea and FYM, which enhanced cell division, leaf expansion, and canopy size, along with improved soil moisture retention and nutrient availability.
 Similar findings were reported by Singh et al. (2018) with 100% RDF + vermicompost, and by Kumar & Tripathi (2022), who emphasized the synergistic effect of chemical fertilizers and FYM in sustaining nutrient supply and promoting greater canopy development, indicating that leaf number was directly influenced by improved nutrient balance and soil environment under integrated nutrient management.